Two COVID-19 Patients Admitted In Intensive Care Unit (ICU) – Health CS Kagwe

 “In the last 24 hours, a total of 156 samples from suspected cases have been tested in various laboratories in Kenya.
 All the 156 cases have tested negative,” said Kagwe.

-The CS noted that the 31 cases are spread out in five counties.
-Nairobi (21), Kilifi (6), Mombasa (2), Kwale (1) and Kajiado (1).
+The CS noted that the 31 cases are spread out in five counties: Nairobi (21), Kilifi (6), Mombasa (2), Kwale (1) and Kajiado (1).

 “Out of the 31 positive cases, 19 are male while 12 are females, ” said Kagwe.